kecheng55/kecheng/content/post/getting-started/index.md

 ## Introduction

-Welcome to my personal research website!
+<p style='text-align: justify;'> Welcome to my personal research website!
 I am thrilled to share with you my passion for scientific exploration and discovery.
-Here, you will find a window into the world of research that has fueled my curiosity and led me on a journey to unravel the mysteries of the universe.<p style='text-align: justify;'> Your Text </p>
+Here, you will find a window into the world of research that has fueled my curiosity and led me on a journey to unravel the mysteries of the universe. </p>

 ## About Me